-The team will meet up in Anchorage, Alaska for training, and then travel to Fairbanks, Alaska where they will travel via pick-up truck to field sites along the Dalton Highway, a very remote 400-mile road that crosses the North Slope of Alaska.
+The team met up in Anchorage, Alaska for training, and then traveled to Fairbanks, Alaska where they traveled via pick-up truck to field sites along the Dalton Highway, a remote 400-mile road that crosses the North Slope of Alaska.

-The team will spend some time working at Toolik Field Station, located in the foothills of the Brooks Range in northern Alaska.
+The team spent some time working at Toolik Field Station, located in the foothills of the Brooks Range in northern Alaska.
 Toolik Field Station is managed by the University of Alaska Fairbanks and has hosted hundreds of researchers and students each summer since 1975.

-They will also work out of Deadhorse, a small town on the North Slope of Alaska.
+They also worked out of Deadhorse, a small town on the North Slope of Alaska.
 The town consists mainly of facilities for the workers and companies that operate at the nearby Prudhoe Bay oil fields.

-The team will also visit research sites near Barrow, Alaska.
+The team also visited research sites near Barrow, Alaska.
 Barrow is located on Alaska’s North Slope near the shoreline of the Arctic Ocean.
 Barrow is a small community of approximately 4,500 people, primarily inhabited by Inupiat Eskimos, and is not accessible by road.